ppy/osu-wiki/news/2022/2022-07-21-osu-philippines-conquest-ph-2022.md

 ![Quickfire Showdown Banner](/wiki/shared/news/2022-07-21-osu-philippines-conquest-ph-2022/quickfire_showdown_banner.png)

-As an extra special addition, [BTMC](https://osu.ppy.sh/users/3171691) will be present at the event playing with the talented players of the osu!
+As an extra special addition, ::BTMC::{ user-id=3171691 } will be present at the event playing with the talented players of the osu!
 Philippines community!

 ## Tournament